shutterstock/public-api-javascript-sdk/docs/VideosApi.md

   'category': "category_example", // String | Show videos with the specified Shutterstock-defined category; specify a category name or ID
-  'contributor': ["[12345678]"], // [String] | Show videos with the specified artist names or IDs 'contributor_country': ["US"], // [String] | Show videos from contributors in one or more specified countries 'duration': 56, // Number | (Deprecated; use duration_from and duration_to instead) Show videos with the specified duration in seconds
-  'duration_from': 60, // Number | Show videos with the specified duration or longer in seconds 'duration_to': 180, // Number | Show videos with the specified duration or shorter in seconds 'fps': 8.14, // Number | (Deprecated; use fps_from and fps_to instead) Show videos with the specified frames per second 'fps_from': 24, // Number | Show videos with the specified frames per second or more 'fps_to': 60, // Number | Show videos with the specified frames per second or fewer 'keyword_safe_search': true, // Boolean | Hide results with potentially unsafe keywords
+  'contributor': ["[12345678]"], // [String] | Show videos with the specified artist names or IDs 'contributor_country': ["US"], // [String] | Show videos from contributors in one or more specified countries 'duration_from': 60, // Number | Show videos with the specified duration or longer in seconds 'duration_to': 180, // Number | Show videos with the specified duration or shorter in seconds 'fps_from': 24, // Number | Show videos with the specified frames per second or more 'fps_to': 60, // Number | Show videos with the specified frames per second or fewer 'keyword_safe_search': true, // Boolean | Hide results with potentially unsafe keywords